comiluv/dotfiles/README.md

 Does what Ubuntu script does in Debian but because Debian installed in WSL doesn't have wget nor curl, manually copying the script is the preferred method of installing this script

-### open-webui
+### docker

-Linux shell script that runs open-webui related Docker images
+This folder contains docker compose related files to run open-webui

 ### lsp_tests